 Plan South America-Costa Rica-Central Valley-Sloth

-Don your khaki attire and venture out on a wildlife retreat in Costa Rica’s outback.
+For a different take on Costa Rica, don your khaki attire and venture out on a wildlife retreat in the outback.
 Hacienda Montezuma provides a home to a range of rescued animals, including pumas, jaguars, sloths, manigordos, and 4 types of monkeys.
-Witness these creatures in their natural habitat as you explore the 5000 acre farm on horseback.
+Witness these creatures in their natural habitat as you explore the 5000 acre farm on horseback in the company of indomitable host and landowner, Floriana Acosta.

 The polar south may be the most remote and spectacular destination on this list.
 From December to February, Antarctica offers extraordinary access to vast penguin colonies, elephant seals, humpback whales and albatross.